 The Downsides: What to Know Before You Buy

-No review is complete without honest negatives.
+No review would be complete without discussing a few negatives.
 Here’s what gave me pause.

 It’s Not Light

-The steel frame is heavy-duty, which is a feature — but it also means the truck itself has meaningful weight.
-Carrying it up from the basement or loading it into a truck bed isn’t effortless.
-If you need something ultralight, this isn’t the right choice.
+The heavy-duty steel frame is a plus, but it also means the truck itself has some serious weight.
+Carrying it up from the basement or loading it into a truck bed isn’t exactly a walk in the park.
+If you’re looking for something ultralight, this may not be the best choice.

 Stairs Require Serious Attention